ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-In STH Pollination, HTTPS clients use HTTPS servers as pools to share Signed Tree Heads (STHs) (Section 3.6 of {{RFC-6962-BIS-09}}) with other connecting clients in the hope that STHs will find their way to auditors and monitors.
+In STH Pollination, HTTPS clients use HTTPS servers as pools to share Signed Tree Heads (STHs) (Section 3.6 of {{RFC-6962-BIS-09}}) with other connecting clients in the hope that STHs will find their way to CT auditors.

-HTTPS clients in a Trusted Auditor Relationship share SCTs and STHs with trusted auditors or monitors directly, with expectations of privacy sensitive data being handled according to whatever privacy policy is agreed on between client and trusted party.
+HTTPS clients in a Trusted Auditor Relationship share SCTs and STHs with trusted CT auditors directly, with expectations of privacy sensitive data being handled according to whatever privacy policy is agreed on between client and trusted party.